Who is Gina Haspel, the new CIA director nominee?

 - She is a career intelligence officer and has worked for the CIA since 1985.

 - Haspel ran a CIA prison in Thailand in 2002.
-According to The New York Times, Haspel was part of the Rendition, Detention, and Interrogation program which “oversaw the torture of two terrorism suspects and later took part in an order to destroy videotapes documenting their brutal interrogations at a secret prison in Thailand.”
+According to The New York Times, Haspel was part of the Rendition, Detention, and Interrogation program which “oversaw the torture of two terrorism suspects.”

+- The Washington Post reported that Haspel was part of a group of CIA officials involved in the decision to destroy videotapes of interrogation sessions that left some detainees on the brink of physical collapse.”

 - In 2013, she was nominated for the position of deputy director of the National Clandestine Service.
 The National Clandestine Service is in charge of covert operations across the globe.
 She was not confirmed for that position after senators questioned her actions in the Rendition, Detention and Interrogation program.